wrex/lessons/content/post/2020-02-29-killing-floor.md

 The song starts with an intro section using the turnaround (D7/C7/G7/D7) before starting with bar 1.

-Before learning this, or any song, I *highly* recommend you just listen to it from beginning to end over and over and over.
+Before learning this, or any song, I *highly* recommend you just listen to it over and over and over.
 Try to count along with the beat as you tap your foot ("One and Two and Three and Four and, One ...").
 Each time through, try to focus on different parts.
-Try to listen to the base line separately from the guitar parts.
+Try to listen to the bass line separately from the guitar parts.

 Pay particular attention to the **rhythms** of the song.
 Tap your feat and don't be ashamed to boogie in your seat a bit as you start to feel the groove.
 Listen for the heavy backbeat emphasis Hubert places on the "ands" as well as the occasional triplet rhythms.